What is GDPR?

 To obtain consent, a letter will be sent home, informing pupils and parents of how their information will be used and why it will be used in that way.
 Every member of staff at St Antony’s agrees to sign an Acceptable Use Form, which covers the safe and appropriate use of technology.
 This agreement states that ‘staff will follow good practice’ and will only ‘use approved, secure…systems’ for professional use.

-St Antony’s Catholic Primary School’s data protection officer is Mr Micheal McDonald.
+St Antony’s Catholic Primary School’s data protection officer is Mr Michael McDonald.

 Our lawful basis for using your data